KristianOellegaard/django-hvad/docs/internal/manager.rst

     .. method:: order_by(self, *field_names)

-        Translates fields using :meth:`_translated_fieldnames` and calls the superclass.
+        Translates fields using :meth:`_translate_fieldnames` and calls the superclass.

     .. method:: reverse(self)